SimonGoring/neotomadb-manual/_build/html/_sources/tables_samples.txt

 | DepAgent                   | Text           |      |     |
 +----------------------------+----------------+------+-----+

-**DepAgentID (Primary Key)** An arbitrary Depositional Agent identification number.
+**DepAgentID (Primary Key)**
+   An arbitrary Depositional Agent identification number.

+**DepAgent**
-**DepAgent** Depostional Agent.
+   Depostional Agent.

+.. _SampleAges:

 SampleAges
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table stores sample ages.
 Ages are assigned to a Chronology.
-Because there may be more than one Chronology for a Collection Unit,
-samples may be assigned different ages for different Chronologies.
-A
-simple example is one sample age in radiocarbon years and another in
-calibrated radiocarbon years.
-The age units are an attribute of the
+Because there may be more than one Chronology for a Collection Unit, samples may be assigned different ages for different Chronologies.
+A simple example is one sample age in radiocarbon years and another in calibrated radiocarbon years.
+The age units are an attribute of the Chronology.
-Chronology.

 +-------------------------+----------------+------+----------------+
 | **Table: SampleAges**                                            |